front-end-foundations/Introduction/readme.md

 ### Homework

-Over the next few weeks you will complete the first (HTML) section of an online course.

-- Review the content in the _HTML section_ of this free course from [Front End Masters](https://frontendmasters.com/courses/web-development-v3/) (account required)
+- Review the content in the _HTML section_ of the [Complete Intro to Web Development, v3](https://frontendmasters.com/courses/web-development-v3/)
 - Complete the [HTML exercise](https://frontendmasters.com/courses/web-development-v3/html-project/)
 - [Post it to Netlify](https://docs.netlify.com/site-deploys/create-deploys/#drag-and-drop)
 - Send me the link to your site